 Visual appeal and a great user experience are things we strive to provide our user community.
 We follow a design principle called the aesthetic usability effect – the better it looks, the more users will perceive that it’s easy to use.
 This approach has made it easier for us to introduce more complex application processes into the organization that would have otherwise been executed manually while still leveraging existing training efforts.
-Sencha frameworks allowed us to customize and style a lot of the core components, especially data views to get just the look we wanted.
-The ability to extend classes in Ext JS and Sencha Touch, whether they are UI components, controllers, models, etc. really helped us to reduce the complexity of the client-side elements of our applications shifting responsibility to the appropriate layer all the while adhering to a core design and development principle of reusability.
+Sencha frameworks allowed us to customize and style a lot of the core components, especially data views, to get just the look we wanted.
+The ability to extend classes in Ext JS and Sencha Touch, whether they are UI components, controllers, models, etc. really helped us to reduce the complexity of the client-side elements of our applications, shifting responsibility to the appropriate layer, all the while adhering to a core design and development principle of reusability.
 That was a big advantage.

-Our practice management platform relies heavily on the Ext JS data view and grid panel components with a lot of client side filtering.
-Data views especially allow us to control the layout of content and plug in nicely to the event model that communicates to our client-side controllers.
+Our practice management platform relies heavily on the Ext JS data view and grid panel components with a lot of client-side filtering.
+Data views especially allow us to control the layout of content and plugins nicely to the event model that communicates to our client-side controllers.
 For example, the layout of the patient’s teeth in the charting modules is a data view.
 We used a template and a store of conditions to control the layout.
-When you look at the teeth, you see roots at top or bottom based on the jaw followed by crowns and surfaces, if applicable.
+When you look at the teeth, you see roots at the top or bottom based on the jaw followed by crowns and surfaces, if applicable.
 As the user records existing conditions and pathology or periodontal pocket depths, models in the store are changing and thus the data view.

 As we introduced more functionality into our web product, we realized the demand for PC time in the operatory was growing.
 We quickly decided that we needed a mobile application for dental assistants to record clinical information and treatment recommendations presented during the exam.
 We had great success with Ext JS, so we chose Sencha Touch.
 We were able to take our Ext JS assets from the desktop product and quickly build a Touch application.
-The first iteration of our Touch based restorative charting and treatment planning was up and running in 30 days.
+The first iteration of our Touch-based restorative charting and treatment planning was up and running in 30 days.

 As these applications continued to mature, we noticed a few of the core controllers grew massively because they needed to not only respond to view and application events, but also evaluate data and produce answers to common business questions that relied on multiple stores and models.
 To remedy this, we built a service layer of Singleton classes using Ext JS that we call managers.
 Ultimately, the framework enabled us to implement complex service logic and rely on the underlying stores and their content.
-For example, in the restorative app, if a dentist wants to recommend a treatment on a tooth, this is easy to record from a data standpoint.
+For example, in the restorative app, if a dentist wants to recommend treatment on a tooth, this is easy to record from a data standpoint.
 However, the system wants to take into consideration existing conditions and pathology to narrow down the set to the most appropriate options.
-These types of business and flow questions are delegated to the managers.
+These types of business and flow questions are delegated to managers.

 Business Value of Using Sencha Touch and Ext JS